-i rogiamme o minovation and re- Indicator Title 3.1.1 Number of new innovation and technology projects funded by the SAMRC aimed at developing, testing and/or implementing new or improved health solutions Definition Total number of Projects funded by the SAMRC that are aimed at developing new diagnostics, vaccines, etc. Source of Data Unit records Method of Calculation/Assessment Count the number of innovations developed or co- developed by SAMRC intramural research units Means of Verification EMC approval (sign off) to indicate the number of innovation and technology projects that have been funded by the SAMRC to develop new diagnostics, devices, vaccines and therapeutics during the reporting period signed contracts and proof of payment Assumptions Evidence presented to AGSA is valid and reliable Calculation Type Cumulative Reporting Cycle Annual Desired Performance To achieve the target for the reporting period Indicator Responsibility Exec Director: GIPD
+3 Indicator Title 3.1.1 Number of new innovation and technology projects funded by the SAMRC aimed at developing, testing and/or implementing new or improved health solutions Definition Total number of new projects funded by the SAMRC that are aimed at developing, testing and/or implementing new or improved health solutions, such as, but not limited to, new diagnostics, vaccines, drugs, e-health interventions, medical devices and treatment regimens.
+This includes new/additional scopes of work on existing or previously funded projects (i.e. project extensions).
+Source of Data Unit records Method of Calculation/Assessment Count the number of new and/or extension projects approved for funding and contracted that meet the above definition Means of Verification EMC approval (sign off) to fund new and/or extension projects that meet the above definition during the reporting period Signed funding agreements with effective dates within the reporting period Assumptions Evidence presented to AGSA is valid and reliable Calculation Type Cumulative Reporting Cycle Annual Desired Performance To achieve the target for the reporting period Indicator Responsibility Exec Director: GIPD